Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Running a village could be very hard work.

-“You sure know how to rub a woman’s shoulders, Ferd...maybe you should teach Vemik!”
+"You sure know how to rub a woman’s shoulders, Ferd...maybe you should teach Vemik!"

 She was teasing him a little, but he didn’t mind so much.
 Ferd was a *good* man, and if that's what she wanted to do, well.
 She’d come back.
 Besides, maybe they would get a strong son out of it!
 Ferd was good stock, after all...

 Or daughter!
 Daughters were good too.
 Maybe even better!

 Vemik wouldn’t let Ferd have *all* the fun.
 He proved he knew what he was doing and went to work on her lower back.
-“Maybe I can teach him something, too…” His reward was a happy purr from Singer, who relaxed and poured herself more completely across their laps.
+"Maybe I can teach him something, too…" His reward was a happy purr from Singer, who relaxed and poured herself more completely across their laps.

 It was...nice.
 They traded stories around the fire, eating meat as it sizzled on the rocks.
 Kids came to play, while Ferd told his own tales of adventure and mayhem among the sky-tribes.
 Vemik sighed happily (and a bit jealously) about the stories, wishing maybe he’d been there...
 But he had his Singer!
 Vemik moved onto her tail, while her hands found parts on both of them that needed a little attention…